shunia/components/README.md

-A pure AS3 components for web/desktop development!(NOT FOR MOBILE)
+A pure AS3 components system for web/desktop development!(NOT FOR MOBILE)
 ------------------------------

 Every component is designed to work independently, and most of them